vonfalk/storm-javavis/doc/03-Basic_Storm/04-Expressions.md

 }
 ```

-This declaration makes it possible to access the value inside `data` through the name `v` as if it
-was a plain variable.
-This functionality allows a smooth transition from using a plain variable into
-using functions that verify constraints and/or update other state simultaneously.
+Declaring a function as `assign` makes the assignment operator consider using that function to
+implement assignment to a particular member.
+In this case, the assignment operator in the expression
+`foo.v = 3` will realize that it is not possible to assign to the value `foo.v` and look for an
+assignment function `foo.v(3)` to implement the assignment.
+Note that this transformation is only
+performed if the function called by `foo.v(3)` is marked as an assignment function, it is not done
+in general.

 ```
-Foo x;
+Foo foo;
-x.v = 20;
+foo.v = 20; // equivalent to foo.v(20)
-print(x.v.toS);
+print(foo.v.toS);
 ```